espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

 -  When sleep mode is disabled, you cannot initialize Bluetooth LE.
 When Bluetooth LE is initialized, you cannot disable sleep mode.
 -  Modem-sleep mode and Light-sleep mode can be set under Wi-Fi mode or BLE mode, but in Wi-Fi mode, these two modes can only be set in ``station`` mode.
--  Before setting the Light-sleep mode, it is recommended to set the wakeup source in advance through the command :ref:`AT+SLEEPWKCFG <cmd-WKCFG>`, otherwise ESP devices can't wake up and will always be in sleep mode.
+-  Before setting the Light-sleep mode, it is recommended to set the wakeup source in advance through the command :ref:`AT+SLEEPWKCFG <cmd-WKCFG>`, otherwise {IDF_TARGET_NAME} can't wake up and will always be in sleep mode.
--  After setting the Light-sleep mode, if the Light-sleep wakeup condition is not met, ESP devices will automatically enter the sleep mode.
-When the Light-sleep wakeup condition is met, ESP devices will automatically wake up from sleep mode.
+-  After setting the Light-sleep mode, if the Light-sleep wakeup condition is not met, {IDF_TARGET_NAME} will automatically enter the sleep mode.
+When the Light-sleep wakeup condition is met, {IDF_TARGET_NAME} will automatically wake up from sleep mode.
 -  For Light-sleep mode in BLE mode, users must ensure external 32KHz crystal oscillator, otherwise the Light-sleep mode will work in Modem-sleep mode.
 -  For more examples, please refer to :doc:`../AT_Command_Examples/sleep_at_examples`.